 The Simien Mountain National Park is a stunning mountain range located in the Northern part of Ethiopia which UNESCO classified the SMNP as a "World Heritage Site" since 1978.
-It is an exotic setting with unique wildlife and breath-taking views on a landscape shaped by nature.
+It is an exotic setting with unique wildlife and breathtaking views on a landscape shaped by nature.

 The Bale Mountains have one of the highest incidences of animal endemism of any terrestrial habitat on earth.
 The park itself holds 26 per cent of Ethiopia's endemic species.
 It is home to a wide range of bird species.
 Rated by the African Bird Club as the number four birding spot in Africa, the Bale Mountains are home to over 300 species of birds – six of which are endemic to Ethiopia and 11 to Ethiopia and neighbouring Eritrea.
 The Bale Mountains National Park offers opportunities for unsurpassed mountain walking, horse trekking, and scenic driving.
-However, perhaps the primary attraction of the Bale Mountains is the simple escape it offers from the city life; into peace, serenity and beauty.
+However, perhaps the primary attraction of the Bale Mountains is the simple escape it offers from the city life into peace, serenity and beauty.

-While you drive from Lake Awassa to Bale Mountain National park, you will have a stop at Senkele Game Reserve, the open acacia woodland of the reserve is quite scenic and some of the animals are easily spotted especially the Swayne's hartebeests.
+While you drive from Lake Awassa to Bale Mountain National park, you will have a stop at Senkele Game Reserve, an open acacia woodland of the reserve is quite scenic and some of the animals are easily spotted especially the Swayne's hartebeests.
 There are other wild animals including Bohor, Reedbucks, Greater Kudus, Orbis Antelopes, Spotted Hyenas, Serval and Civet Cats, Caracals, Warthogs and Common Jackals.

-• See the awe-inspiring landscapes of Simien Mountains National Parks, UNESCO World Heritage Sites and Bale Mountains National Park
+- See the awe-inspiring landscapes of Simien Mountains National Parks, UNESCO World Heritage Sites and Bale Mountains National Park

-• Spot the rare and endangered Ethiopian Wolf, (the last Wolf of Africa) and Gelada Monkeys
+- Spot the rare and endangered Ethiopian Wolf, (the last Wolf of Africa) and Gelada Monkeys

 - Experience the Great Rift Valley lakes and abundant birdlife of Ethiopia.

 - Explore the beautiful Senekele Wildlife sanctuary

-• Visit the ancient castles of Gondar, a UNESCO World Heritage Site.
+- Visit the ancient castles of Gondar, a UNESCO World Heritage Site